BTemplates Blog

 4-latest-400px-bloglist

-Note: To display the latest blog posts it is not necessary to include the tag: subfix.
+Note: To display the latest blog posts, you do not need to include the tag: prefix.

 Posts list inside post content.
 Screenshot.